Palitop/Films/README.md

 # Films
-A little database of films
+A little database of films.
+This project allow to create films and then the user can search in the database.